by Michael Duff, Founder & Design Czar

 - Inappropriate color choices

 What is your perception of the company who owned that site?
 How much business did you do with them?
-If it was a bad experience then chances are it wasn’t very much, if any at all.
+If it was a bad experience chances are it wasn’t very much.
 And here’s the bigger question: how much REPEAT business did you do with them?
-Lifetime Customer Value is a huge consideration and design is about as important as it gets in that equation.
+Lifetime Customer Value is a huge consideration and design is about as important as it gets in that regard.

 OK.
-Now think of a website you’ve been to which you felt was really smooth and made you actually feel comfortable.
-You could get where you wanted easily and things made sense.
-Nice, right?
+Now think of a website you’ve been to which was really smooth and made you actually feel comfortable.
+Things probably made sense and you could get where you wanted easily and quickly, right?
+Feels good, doesn’t it?

-We don’t just design here, we build these too, and the build is indeed an integral part of the site experience.
-We’ve had some designs that fell off the mark because of other firms poor implementation, but we also design for some very good firms.
-Most of all it starts with a good design leading to a good experience leaving your site’s visitors with a good perception of you.
-And probably buying from you, again and again and again.
+It all starts with a good design leading to a good experience leaving your site’s visitors with a good perception of your company.
+And more than likely buying from you, again and again and again.